Kal Potassium 99

-Potassium chloride is used to prevent or to treat low blood levels of potassium (hypokalemia).
+Kal Potassium 99 is used to prevent or to treat low blood levels of potassium (hypokalemia).
 Potassium levels can be low as a result of a disease or from taking certain medicines, or after a prolonged illness with diarrhea or vomiting.

-Potassium chloride may also be used for purposes not listed in this medication guide.
+Kal Potassium 99 may also be used for purposes not listed in this medication guide.